[EN] - Creating a cluster with CoreOS and Docker

 have models for the two services, we can send them to the cluster using

-the fleetctl
+the fleetctl command:

 $ fleetctl submit nginx@.service nginx-discovery@.service